Managing fraudulent charges, retrieval requests, and chargebacks can be a struggle. But no matter what kind of

 Whether it’s a Mastercard chargeback or a chargeback on a Visa debit card, customers who think you’re a shady or

 unfair company are far more likely to commit friendly fraud than those who have a positive impression of your brand.
 That’s why a focus on great customer service and clear, well-presented policies are so important for preventing chargebacks.
-Make sure your shipping, billing, and return policies are not only clear and easy to understand, but are displayed prominently throughout your website and during the actual checkout process.
-Be especially mindful regarding subscription services that may auto-renew, as unclear renewal policies are a common reason for chargebacks.
-The clearer all of these policies are, the less likely customers will be to make a chargeback attempt.

 The bottom line is, all ecommerce merchants who accept debit card and credit card payments have to deal with fighting chargebacks.
 With some best practices, you can reduce chargebacks, but eventual chargeback fraud is inevitable.